Heather Morris, Nancy Kerrigan Allegedly Already Feuding On ‘DWTS’ Set

 — Heather Morris News (@HeathMorrisNews) March 21, 2017

 A production insider is speaking out and said, “Heather and Nancy were super cold to each other, and already have a duel going on.”
-A lot of people on the show and watching it are upset that Heather Morris has a dancing background.
+A lot of people on the show and fans watching it are upset that Heather Morris has a dancing background.
 She actually worked as a backup dancer for Beyonce before she went on to star in Glee, which had a bit of dancing as well.
 None of this was ballroom dancing at all, though.
 What Heather Morris is doing on Dancing With the Stars is totally different.
-Heather Morris was only on Season 2 of the hit show So You Think You Can Dance.
+Heather Morris was only on Season 2 of the hit show, So You Think You Can Dance.

-A source said that last week when Heather Morris and pro partner Maksim Chmerkovskiy scored the same score as Kerrigan and her partner Artem Chigvintsev she had a bit of a meltdown and was really upset.
+A source said that last week when Heather Morris and pro partner Maksim Chmerkovskiy scored the same score as Kerrigan and her partner Artem Chigvintsev, she had a bit of a meltdown and was really upset.
 They both got a 28 out of 40, which is a pretty good score for the first week on the show.
 The source said, “Heather was visibly upset last night after tying with Nancy for third place and said that her score was unfair.
 She was just so cocky going into the competition.”

 heather morris or a queen of the world pic.twitter.com/p9Mp4b0zgC